 But there's so much that's happening in the way of progress domestically and internationally with security and prosperity.

-People feel it, they know it.
+People feel it.

 This is a contrast right now of a president whose tax cuts and job act and deregulation and putting ISIS on the run, especially in Syria.